liamtk/liamtk.github.io/pages/broadband.md

 # Municipal Broadband Restrictions

-A project completed for Columbia University's School of International and Public Affairs **SIPAU6614 Data Analysis for Policy Research using R**.
+A project completed for Columbia University's School of International and Public Affairs **SIPA U6614 Data Analysis for Policy Research using R**.

 > **View the Github Repo [here](https://github.com/ltk2118/broadband_connectivity).**